 - Avoid placing heavy objects such as televisions in high places;

-Leave the exit path free;
+Leave the exit path clear;

 - For a moment, stop and think before you act;

-- Have at home one kit first aid and an earthquake kit;
+- have one at home kit first aid and an earthquake kit;

 - Teach family members to turn off electricity, gas and water;

-- Teach family members to stay away from doors, mirrors and hide under the table;
+- Teach family members to stay away from doors, mirrors, and hide under the table;

 - Have a portable radio with charged batteries on hand;